Sven-vh/ImReflect/README.md

 };
 ```

-Note that this **overwrites** the default implementation, so the default settings can not be used anymore.
+Note that this **overwrites** the default settings implementation, so the settings ImReflect specified can not be used anymore.
 A workaround for this is to go to the default implementation and copy the classes it inherits from.

 ### Order of Operations